upenndigitalscholarship/dsfellows/week_2_agenda.md

 + Make sure everyone’s been added to our repo, accepted invitation
 + Basic explanation of what Github does; we'll go into more depth in session 3 or 4
-+ But demonstrate committing changes while changing HTML/CSS file - using command line?
++ But demonstrate committing changes while changing HTML/CSS file - _using command line?
 App?
-Both?
+Both?_

 # Internet play

++ _Plan for this?_

 # Download a text editor